 1. Technological change

-As the great economist Joseph Schumpeter wrote about sixty years ago:
+As Joseph Schumpeter wrote about sixty years ago:

 “the capitalist engine is first and last an engine of mass production which unavoidably means also production for the masses” It is the cheap cloth, boots, motorcars ,and so on that are the typical achievements of capitalist production… The capitalist achievement does not typically consist in providing more silk stockings for queens but in bringing them within the reach of factory girls in return for steadily decreasing amounts of effort.”(Schumpeter, 1954: 67)